Theatre In Tewkesbury

 On the 30th October 1975 The Roses Theatre proudly opened with an Official Opening Gala Performance with guest of honour, Her Royal Highness Princess Anne.
 Over the following years the theatre changed hands and experienced many different management groups.
 Stan Stennett, the well-known comedian and soap star, managed the theatre for a number of years.
 In 1984 he invited the legendary comic Eric Morecambe to play to The Roses’ audience.
 Sadly Eric suffered a heart attack while backstage and later died in Cheltenham General Hospital.
 In honour of the man and his last performance here, The Morecambe Room was named so after him.

 Financial difficulties resulted in closure in 1993, where Stan Stennett was succeeded by The Crummles Theatre Company who took charge for 18 months refurbishing the cinema and growing audience numbers.
 They reopened the new look theatre in November 1994 after its extensive works with a Gala featuring guest stars Michael Palin and Robert Lindsay.

-In the May of 1995, running the theatre from London and unable to pay their own wages or the debts of £78,000 which they had run up, The Crummles Theatre Company was forced into liquidation and the town’s beloved Roses Theatre closed.
+In the May of 1995, The Crummles Theatre Company was forced into liquidation and the town’s beloved Roses Theatre closed.